Calmero107/myObsidian/Object-oriented basics.md

 Three major [[Characteristics of object-oriented]]

 What do [[Interfaces and abstract classes]] have in common and what do they differ from?

+Do you know the difference between [[Deep copy and shallow copy]]?
+What is reference copy?